1190452/LAPR2/docs/UC8 - Check Overall Statistics/UC8_CheckOverallStatistics.md

 ### Brief Format

 The collaborator/manager beggins watch overall statistics about task execution times and freelancer payments.
-The system show candidacy list and request the freelancer to choose one.
-The manager/collaborator choose the task.
-The system validate and show the data, waiting for confirmation.
-The manager/collaborator confirms.
-The system (por acabar) the and informs the manager/collaborator about the success of the operation.
+The system show the statistics about task execution times and freelancer payments the and informs the manager/collaborator about the success of the operation.

 ### SSD
 ![UC8_SSD.svg](UC8_SSD.svg)